-Years ago, I worked for a high-end custom furniture store.
-On a regular basis, some cute little old couple would come in, glance over the beautifully coordinated vignettes with large fabric samples as a backdrop, and then ask, “Do you re-upholster davenports?”
+Years ago when I worked for a high-end custom furniture store, we would regularly have people come in, glance over the beautifully coordinated vignettes with large fabric samples as a backdrop, and ask, “Do you re-upholster davenports?”
+Here are some of the considerations I would talk with them about when debating about reupholstery.

 If you use the word “davenport” for the sofa that has presided in your home for 20+ years, chances are, it’s done it’s work.
 How many pairs of jeans have you owned in that time?
 How many cars?
 And you’ve sat on this couch multiple times every day during that time, correct?
 Had T.V. dinners there, entertained guests, with your dogs and cats occupying the cushions at night?